Mini Decadent Chocolate Bundt Cakes (Rich, Moist & Bakery‑Style!)

 2. Spoon rich chocolate glaze over cakes while on cooling rack and add sprinkles, berries or whipped cream if desired.

-• Halve the mini chocolate bundt cake recipe for 6 mini bundt cakes.
+• Half Batch: Halve the recipe to make 6 mini bundt cakes instead of 12.

 Substitutions